Tuesday, April 28, 2015

 I also managed to get a large load of dinnerware and mugs out to my stores before I started production for this show.
 I was very glad of that.
 Now I can just concentrate on doing for the show.
 Well, I may be able to take a few more pieces in to the others.
 This new color scheme/ design is selling really well.
 I like it quite a lot myself.
 I just need to come up with about 2 more color variations.

 I will straight way say this is a very poor example of my show booth but it was all I could scrape together at the time.
 This show requires a LOT of documentation that each craftsperson actually makes what they intend on selling and this past week I have had to work my butt off to get photos of everything, even including my raw materials, and get it sent in, in a reasonable amount of time before the deadline.
 And of course, they want at least one photo of your show set-up, so they can see you have the correct color/ type tent.
 Well, it has been years since I did a show; I didn't even have a tent anymore.
 What was left of it got taken to the scrapyard last year and my shelves are just a shambles (which is why I photographed it from this particular angle, lol!)
 You can't see that they are not actually complete.
 But they will be before the show time.
 I had to get a new tent and round all this stuff up, including dragging out every last piece of pottery I could locate around here, set all this up in the yard before an impeding thunderstorm arrived, take photos and then get it all taken back down and put up.
 I know it does not look great but it is basic and all there.
 At showtime I will have a banner and more decorations for a more complete look.
-Jack was kinda scratching his head, wondering if it really mattered that much but it really does.
 The better your booth looks, the more people perceive your work to be worth.
 It's all image, baby.
 Haha!

 So, things are quite busy here but I'll try to have some more posts soon.
 We have several new things going and things to tell about.
 My fertilizing last month seems to be paying off as all the fruiting trees, shrubs etc. are getting loaded with baby fruit.
 I'm excited about that.
 I would love to be able to bake a real homemade cherry pie this year!!